gipfeli-io/documentation/docs/setup.md

 ### Database
 The easiest way to setup the database is to use the postgres docker image.
 Do the following steps to configure it:
 1. `docker pull postgres:14.2`
-2. `docker run -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=postgres -p 5432:5432 library/postgres`
+2. `docker run --name pg14_container -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 -v /data:/var/lib/postgresql/data -d postgres`
+   - `-p` : this maps the internal container port to an external port so we can connect to the database from outside of the container
+   - `-v` : this is used do sync data to a local folder so that we won't lose it after the docker container is stopped
 3. Feel free to create a new database with any naming you like or use the default database 'postgres'

 :::info
-Connect to database instance with your favorite db tool (e.g. DBeaver, DataGrip etc.) and use the following config:
+Connect to database instance with your favorite db tool (e.g. DBeaver, DataGrip etc.) and use the following config (only working if you executed the docker command as shown above):
 - Host: localhost
 - Port: 5432
 - User: postgres